 It is important to contact your doctor immediately if you experience symptoms such as tingling, numbness (especially in the lower limbs), or muscular weakness.

-You should not use Enoxaparin Sodium Injection if you are actively bleeding or have a low count of platelets, blood cells that aid in clotting.
-This is a condition called thrombocytopenia.
-Enoxaparin Sodium Injection should also not be used in patients who are allergic or sensitive to enoxaparin, heparin, or pork products.
+Enoxaparin Sodium Injection should not be used in patients who are actively bleeding or who have a low count of blood cells called platelets, which aid in clotting.
+This is a condition called “thrombocytopenia.”
+Enoxaparin Sodium Injection also should not be used in patients who are allergic or sensitive to Enoxaparin Sodium Injection or enoxaparin, heparin, or pork products.

-Some patients on Enoxaparin Sodium Injection can experience drops in their platelet counts, a condition called thrombocytopenia.
-Also, a serious but rare condition called “heparin-induced thrombocytopenia” can occur.
-You must promptly notify your health care professional if you have had these conditions.
+Some patients on Enoxaparin Sodium Injection can experience drops in their platelet counts, a condition called “thrombocytopenia.”
+Also, a serious but rare condition called “heparin-induced thrombocytopenia” can occur with Enoxaparin Sodium Injection.
+If you have had this condition, you must promptly notify your healthcare professional.

 All patients should be carefully monitored by their doctor while taking Enoxaparin Sodium Injection.
-The doctor will obtain blood tests that measure your blood count and check for signs of hidden bleeding while you are on enoxaparin.
+Your doctor is likely to obtain blood tests that measure your blood count and check for signs of hidden bleeding while you are on Enoxaparin Sodium Injection.

-Do not stop taking Enoxaparin Sodium Injection without first talking to the doctor who prescribed it to you.
+Do not stop taking Enoxaparin Sodium Injection without first talking to the doctor who prescribed it for you.

 Please see full Prescribing Information including Boxed WARNING »